Dawbuts was established in 2009 to provide services to the livestock industry. Dawbuts is dedicated to supporting its customers and their animals.

 In 2000 his time with CSIRO came to an end and life at Yarrandoo Research Centre commenced.
 First working for MST as Lab Manager running many different screening assays and writing several SOPs for ISO 9000 accreditation.
 The opportunity came up in 2004 to take a position in the Parasitology team with Novartis AH.
 Timing was impeccable as they were just starting work on a new chemical class which would become the first new AH drug active since 1988; monepantel.
 The parasitology skills developed over years proved invaluable to the project.
 Over a period of several years Phil oversaw the isolation of one of the most comprehensive sheep and cattle nematode libraries in existence (resistant and susceptible).
 These isolates were used for cattle, goat and sheep studies during the development of Zolvix and Zolvix Plus.

 During his time at Yarrandoo he progressed to manager of the Parasitology Laboratory and reached the level of Principal scientist.
 Phil has extensive experience with internal and external parasites of farm and companion animals along with expertise in running laboratory, pen and field based studies.
-Phil has been author and co-author of several papers and has made oral and written presentations at various conferences including WAAVP (Calgary 2009) and International Sheep Veterinary Conference (Rotorua 2013).
+He has been author and co-author of several papers and has made oral and written presentations at various conferences including WAAVP (Calgary 2009) and International Sheep Veterinary Conference (Rotorua 2013).